huawei-microservice-demo/mesher-example/README.md

 ```
 this will make the Mesher Provider run at 30101 port

-Step 4: Start the Mesher Consumer(you can use the different VM or change the port at which mesher will run)
+Step 4: Start the Mesher in VM1
 Export the following variables
 ```
 export CSE_REGISTRY_ADDR=https://cse.cn-north-1.myhwclouds.com:443